Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/camera_view.rst

 so that it becomes the active object (while viewing through it, you can :kbd:`RMB` -- click on the solid rectangular edges to select it).
 The following actions also assume that you are in camera view :kbd:`Numpad0`!
-Having done so, you can now manipulate the camera using the same commands that are used to manipulate any object:
+Having done so, you can now manipulate the camera using the same tools that are used to manipulate any object:

 Roll